 + You Will Have More Non-Clinical Opportunities

 One popular non-clinical opportunity is teaching.
 Many OT schools will hire OTR’s with a Master’s or Doctorate to become educators.
 One other common example is that it’s typically much easier to start your own business as an OTR.
 This would be much more difficult as a COTA if it is related to occupational therapy, as you will likely have to have an OTR on staff.

 The Cons of Transitioning from COTA to OTR

 While there are fewer con’s than there are pro’s, these big drawbacks are enough for many COTA’s to decide against going back to school to become an OTR.

 – The Huge Expense

-While OTR’s have a higher salary than COTA’s, the cost of getting a Master’s or Doctorate in OT (whether through Bridging or Traditional) is extremely expensive.
-Many COTA’s who only plan on working ten to twenty more years state they would never be able to pay the debt off by retirement.
+While OTR’s have a higher salary than COTA’s, the cost of getting a Master’s or Doctorate in OT is very expensive.
+Many COTA’s who only plan on working ten to twenty more years state they would have difficulty being able to pay the debt off by retirement.

 – It Will Probably Take A Long Time To Break Even